rackerlabs/docs-cloud-networks/dev-guide/general-api/role-based-access-control.rst

     The account owner (identity:user-admin) role cannot hold any additional roles because it already has full access to all capabilities.

+.. _rbac-roles:

 Roles Available for Cloud Networks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Three roles (observer, creator, and admin) can be used to access the Cloud Networks API
 specifically.
-The following table describes these roles and their permissions.
+The following list describes these roles and their permissions.

 **Cloud Networks Product Roles and Permissions**